Millions celebrate LGBTQ pride in New York amid global fight for equality

 “We want to show them this is a safe space and God loves everyone,” Glasspool said.
 “Today, it is about love.”

-Reporting by Maria Caspani and Matthew Lavietes; Additional reporting by Richard Leong and Dan Fastenberg; Writing by Daniel Trotta; Editing by Phil Berlowitz and Peter Cooney
+Reporting by Maria Caspani and Matthew Lavietes; Additional reporting by Richard Leong and Dan Fastenberg in New York and Emmett Berg in San Francisco; Writing by Daniel Trotta; Editing by Phil Berlowitz and Peter Cooney